AIBC

 Professional Conduct

-If you believe a registrant of the AIBC (architect, architectural firm, associate or temporary licensee) has behaved in an unprofessional manner, contravened the Architects Act or bylaws, or is otherwise incompetent or unfit to practice, you can make a complaint to the AIBC.
+If you believe an AIBC Registrant has behaved in an unprofessional manner, contravened the Professional Governance Act (PGA), Architects Regulation, AIBC Bylaws, and the Code of Ethics, or is otherwise incompetent or unfit to practice, you can make a Complaint to the AIBC.

 Before Making a Complaint

-If you have questions or concerns about an architect’s conduct, normally the first step is to talk to the architect.
-Misunderstandings can happen when communication breaks down.
-If you are unable to resolve the issue, and believe there is a professional conduct or competency concern, please contact the AIBC’s Professional Conduct department – see “Making a Complaint”, below.
+If you have questions or concerns about a Registrant’s conduct, normally the first step is to talk to the Registrant, as misunderstandings can happen when communication breaks down.
+If you are unable to resolve the issue and believe there is a professional conduct or competency concern, please contact the AIBC’s Professional Conduct department.
+See “Making a Complaint” below.

 It is important to understand that the AIBC cannot address all disputes or concerns.
-For example, the AIBC cannot insist that an architect remain on or withdraw from a project, or do something specific on a project.
-We cannot reduce an architect’s fees or compel an architect to pay you money.
-If you believe your architect made a mistake and wish to obtain compensation or other remedy, you should consider seeking legal advice about your options.
-The AIBC’s professional conduct process is separate from any legal proceedings you may choose to pursue.
+For example, the AIBC cannot insist that an Architect remain on or withdraw from a Project or do something specific on a Project.
+We cannot reduce an Architect’s fees or compel an Architect to pay you money.
+If you believe your Architect or another AIBC Registrant made a mistake and wish to obtain compensation or other remedy, you should consider seeking legal advice about your options.
+The AIBC’s professional conduct complaint process is separate from any legal proceedings you may choose to pursue.

 Making a Complaint

-Complaints must be made in writing and should adequately describe the circumstances and specific concerns about the architect’s conduct.
+Complaints must be made in writing and should adequately describe the circumstances and specific concerns about the Registrant’s conduct.
 The AIBC does not, in most cases, investigate complaints made anonymously.

 Professional Conduct Process